 This camp will be self-paced and individualized to each student.
 No previous experience is necessary!
 In depth guides with video tutorials, diagrams, and instructions will be provided for each project.
 Materials for all the above projects as well as many more will be available for students to use during the camp.
 Each student will get to take home their own Arduino microcontroller along with a USB cord for connection and some basic components.

-LEGO Minecraft HALO Mega Blok Storytellers (NEW!)Bring your Minecraft Legos and HALO Mega Bloks to life at LEGO Storytellers by creating your own an original movie with stop motion animation using your Lego bricks.
+LEGO Storytellers!Bring your Legos to life at LEGO Storytellers by creating your own an original movie with stop motion animation using your Lego bricks.
 Using your personal camera and a variety of apps including stop-motion, fx, and video editing, students will create multi-scene movies with transitions, titles, credits, sound effects and narration.
 In addition, students will build their own props and backgrounds out of LEGOs and other materials.
 Movies can be uploaded to YouTube for sharing with friends and family.
-An iPad, iPod Touch, or iPhone is requested, but a capable Android device can be used if no iOS device is available.
+An iPad, iPod Touch, or iPhone or similar Android device is requested.
+Here’s the camp’s YouTube channel with videos from previous years.

 Line Tracker RobotCamp participants will get to build their own robot in this camp and take it home!
 Students will begin by studying varous electronic parts.
 They will learn how to solder parts together by practicing on a simple circuit.
 This big project will be building a line tracking robot that will allow students to learn about light emitters, light sensor circuitry, and tracking memory.
 Camp participants are asked to bring four AA batteries to power their robot.